Jukebox History 1914-1933

 automatic phonograph patents was assigned by mesne assignments to The Rudolph

 Wurlitzer Company.
-It was filed in April, 1929, and planned to be used on
+It was filed in April, 1929, and

-license by the company Bussoz Frères in Paris,
+planned to be used on license by the company Bussoz

-France, for the first Phonolux jukebox in
+Frères in Paris, France, for the first Phonolux

-and a mechanism filed for patent by Pierre-Joseph Bussoz in August, 1931, was used for the
+changed, and a mechanism filed for patent by Pierre-Joseph Bussoz in August, 1931, was used for the

 line of very nice Phonolux